Parent Information Links:

 - Parent Involvement Policy http://www.cde.state.co.us/FedPrograms/ti/parents.asp

 - Supplemental education services http://www.cde.state.co.us/FedPrograms/ti/ses.asp

-Schools that qualify for Title I funding in Poudre School District are Bauder Elementary, Harris Bilingual, Irish Elementary, Laurel School of Arts and Technology, and Putnam School of Science.
+Schools that qualify for Title I, Part A funding in Poudre School District are Bauder Elementary, Harris Bilingual, Irish Elementary, Laurel School of Arts and Technology, Linton, and Putnam School of Science.

 PSD creates yearly plans with schools for the funding that provides additional staff for reading and math intervention, materials, and after school/summer instruction.
 These plans must be based on the needs of each school and informed by student achievement evidence.